High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Application to unsteady combustion with detailed chemistry

 \section{Application to unsteady combustion with detailed chemistry}

-We have now verified that the high-order adaptive methods perform well on relatively simple test problems.
-The next step is to test how they perform for the simulation of a propellant combustion with detailed chemistry.
+We have now verified that the high-order adaptive methods perform well on nonlinear problems involving simplified chemistry models.
 Additional stiffness is usually observed when a complex kinetic mechanism is used, thus it is useful to check the behaviour of the proposed numerical strategy in this context.
-The test case is the unsteady combustion of the AP monopropellant in a one-dimensional approach.
-The gas-phase kinetics is based on the AP-HTPB mechanism developed successively by Jeppson \cite{Jeppson_mecanisme_AP} and Tanner \cite{these_Tanner}, initially for steady-state combustion.
+The test case is the unsteady combustion of the AP monopropellant.
+Gas-phase kinetics is based on the AP-HTPB mechanism developed by Jeppson \cite{Jeppson_mecanisme_AP} and Tanner \cite{these_Tanner}.
 All reactions involving carbonated species were removed to account for the absence of HTPB, resulting in a pure AP combustion mechanism involving 25 species and 80 reactions.
-Gas-phase molecular transport is treated in a simplified manner by using mixture-averaged approximations.
-Species diffusion fluxes are expressed by a Fickian formula with effecive diffusion coefficients and are corrected to ensure they sum up to zero.
 Thermodynamic and transport properties are computed before-hand by CHEMKIN routines \cite{ref_CHEMKIN2} and stored as lookup tables.

 The solid phase and the surface are handled as in \cite{theseShihab}: the solid is assumed inert, and all decomposition and gasification reactions occur at the surface.
 There are two global surface reactions: a direct dissociative sublimation, and a quasi-equilibrium decomposition.
-The regression speed is defined by a pyrolysis law taken from \cite{theseShihab}, and the proportions of gaseous products generated by the surface reactions are adjusted to obtain the experimentally measured regression rates at $20$ atm, following the approach of Meynet \cite{meynet2006}.
-These modelling choices allow for the use of detailed combustion kinetics while remaining within the simplified framework of solid and surface representation used in the present paper.
+The regression speed is defined by a pyrolysis law taken from \cite{theseShihab}, and the proportions of gaseous products generated by the surface reactions are adjusted to obtain the experimentally measured regression rates at $20$ atm \cite{meynet2006}.
+These modelling choices allow for the use of detailed combustion kinetics while remaining within the comparatively simpler framework of solid and surface representation used in the present paper.

 The computational mesh has 49 cells for the solid phase, and 126 cells for the gas phase, distributed in a non-uniform manner so that steady-state gradients are well resolved.
 Starting from a steady-state solution at $P=20.265 \times 10^5$ Pa, we study the transient occurring after a pressure step to $P=20\times 10^5$ Pa.